 Soil is magical.
 It’s a much revered, complex three-dimensional substance that houses and sustains life.
 Minimal use of off-farm inputs combined with restorative on-farm management practices that enhance ecological harmony are the backbone of Fiddle Farms’ soil management system.
 However, we also recognize the our soils are not perfect and we sometimes have to add soil amendments in order for our plants to thrive.

 Soil testing provides information on the availability of nutrients in the soil and is required for accurate fertilizer and lime recommendations.
-If you are interested in soil science, please take a look at our Recent Soil Test.
-You can also check out the graphs from 2013 to 2016 Based on our tests, we have decided to amend our soils with the following vegan substances:
+If you are interested in soil science, please take a look at our 2016 Soil Test and Soil Test Results .
+You can also check out the graphs from 2013 to 2017 Based on our tests, we have decided to amend our soils with the following vegan substances:

 - Organic Soybean Meal 8-0-1